MakerCollider/node-red-contrib-smartnode/imageProcessing/camera/README.md

 ####Howto
 1. Setup camera
 2. Set node mode, camera id, timerval and image name.
-3. In **Video** mode, the node will send out image pointer periodically
+3. In **Video** mode, the node will send out image pointer periodically from ouput1
-4. In **Shoot** mode, the node will capture an image and send out the image file path
+4. In **Shoot** mode, the node will capture an image and send out the image file path from output2 and send image pointer from output1